 What is cerebral palsy?

-Cerebral palsy is one of the most common causes of chronic childhood disability.
-It affects about one in every 400 children with about 1,800 babies being diagnosed with cerebral palsy each year, says Scope, the charity for people with cerebral palsy.
+Cerebral palsy is one of the most common causes of chronic childhood disability, affecting around one in every 400 people in the UK.

 Children with cerebral palsy may have an accompanying seizure disorder and may have some level of learning disability, vision, speech, hearing or language problems.

 What causes cerebral palsy?

 - Infections during pregnancy that may damage the nervous system of a developing foetus.
 These include rubella (German measles), cytomegalovirus (a herpes-type virus) and toxoplasmosis (an infection caused by a parasite that can be carried in cat faeces or undercooked meat).
 Other infections in pregnant women that may go undetected are now being recognised as important causes of developmental brain damage in the foetus.

 - Severe jaundice in the baby.
 Jaundice is caused by excessive bilirubin in the blood.
 Normally, bilirubin is filtered out by the liver.
 But often a, newborn baby’s livers needs a few days to start doing this effectively, so it's not uncommon for babies to have jaundice for a few days after birth.
 In most cases, phototherapy (light therapy) clears up jaundice and there are no lasting health effects.
 However, in rare cases, severe untreated jaundice can damage brain cells.